RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 Application Analysis Exam 2 solutions and notes.md

 #### Notes

-- Many submssions did not include $\binom{8}{2}$ in the calculation.
+- Many submssions did not include $\binom{8}{2}$ in the calculation and just gave the count as $5^2 \cdot 26^6$.
 This undercounts the true result because it assumes that the *first two* positions are vowels when in fact those vowels could go anywhere.
--
+- A number of submissions assumed that once the vowels were chosen, all other letters must be non-vowels, which led to having $21^6$ instead of $26^6$ in the calculations.
+The problem parameters say explicitly that repetition of characters is allowed, so the full range of 26 letters is available.

 ### Option 2